fuzzypawzz/JMDK/README.md

 The source code is found in the src directory.

-### UI Architecture:

-This app is using the Vue.js framework as rendering mechanism of the UI.

-The UI layer is built using the MVP (Model-View-Presenter) design pattern, which means that logic and state management is written in plain testable JavaScript objects which are kept separate from the views.

 ### Layers

 The code is separated into layers inspired by an onion architecture.

 > This applications code is separated into layers which is reflected by the folders in src.
 > As of now the application is quite small, meaning that there is (currently) no need for
-> a data store, services or a logic layer.
+> the data layer that holds the store and services.

 - JMDK.Core
 - JMDK.UI
-- JMDK.Logic (when needed)
+- JMDK.Logic (application specific logic)
-- JMDK.Store (when needed)
-- JMDK.Services (when needed)
+- JMDK.Data (store and services)

+### UI Architecture:

+This app is using the Vue.js framework as rendering mechanism of the UI.

+The UI layer is built using the MVP (Model-View-Presenter) design pattern, which means that logic and state management is written in plain testable JavaScript objects which are kept separate from the views.

 ### Inversion Of Control